Adamskoullos/TraderDashboards/README.md

     - [ ] Add text to subscribe section and add subscribe modal button (modal form to be added later)
     - [X] Add bottom section text and add contact button (leading to the contact page)
 - [ ] Contact Page
-    - [ ] Build Bootstrap grid layout for page
+    - [X] Build Bootstrap grid layout for page
-    - [ ] Add classes to adjust for srceen size
+    - [X] Add classes to adjust for srceen size
-    - [ ] Add style classes
+    - [X] Add style classes
-    - [ ] Add background image to top section adding an opaque layer to contrast with heading text
+    - [X] Add background image to top section adding an opaque layer to contrast with heading text
-    - [ ] Add heading and sub heading text to top section
-    - [ ] Style top section
-    - [ ] Add email/message form and style
+    - [X] Add email/message form and style
-    - [ ] Add Calendly 'schedule a call' form and style
     - [ ] Validate HTML and CSS
     - [ ] Confirm all hmtl and css code is clearly organised with comments
     - [ ] Make sure all 3rd party code is labelled with comments and any credits complete
 - **Milestone:** Home & Contact page content and structure in place

 ### Sprint 5 - Adding call-to-action functionality and element transitions
-- [ ] Add the email form on the contact page
+- [X] Add the email form on the contact page
-- [ ] Add Google maps to contact page
+- [X] Add Google maps to contact page
 - [ ] Transition on scroll the introduction rows
 - [ ] Home page subscribe button to transition in from the left on page load
 - [ ] Validate HTML and CSS